Mon4/math-app/README.md

 # A mobile math learning app for elementary school using machine learning to recognize handwritten answers
-The app is based on [window app](https://github.com/Mon4/python-educational-program) which I've made earlier in python.
+The app is based on [window app](https://github.com/Mon4/python-educational-program) which I've made earlier in Python.

 ## Android app in Java
 You can change settings or start game.
 An app consists of three game modes: operation, areas and text task to choose.